mhausenblas/ref.otel.help/how-to/logs-collection/README.md

     - .:/usr/src/app
 ```

-And now you can run it with `docker-compose -f docker-compose.yaml` and you
+At this point you can enjoy Baby Grogu's efforts by running it with
+`docker-compose -f docker-compose.yaml` and you should see an output akin to
-should see something like the following output (edited to focus on the most
+something shown in the following (note: edited to focus on the most
 important bits):

 ```shell